After escaping war, asylum seekers in Sweden now face arson attacks

 MUNKEDAL, Sweden Throughout Europe's migrant crisis, Sweden has laid out the welcome mat for tens of thousands of asylum seekers.
 But in towns like Munkedal and other small communities, someone has replaced it with death threats and arson.

-For all Sweden's self-proclaimed role as a "humanitarian superpower", many of the new arrivals dotted around the country are living in fear after a wave of unsolved attacks on asylum centers.
+For all Sweden's self-proclaimed role as a "humanitarian superpower", many of the new arrivals dotted around the country are living in fear after a wave of unsolved attacks on asylum centres.

-One such is Mustafa, a computer student from Gaza who arrived just over a week ago at the reception center in Munkedal, which lies amid the forests and farmland of southwestern Sweden.
+One such is Mustafa, a computer student from Gaza who arrived just over a week ago at the reception centre in Munkedal, which lies amid the forests and farmland of southwestern Sweden.

 "For one day I felt safe," said Mustafa.
 "The day after my arrival, the house burned down."